-How can they say that the margin of error is plus or minus 3 percent, when such a small sample of all adult Americans were contacted?
-This is one of the questions that we will deal with in the course.
+How can the researchers say that the margin of error is plus or minus 3% when such a small sample of all adult Americans was contacted?
+This is one of the questions that we will deal with in this book.